artluai/spoolcast/SHOT_LIST_SPEC.md

 - removed legacy columns are still present
 - two downstream artifacts contradict the shot list
 - background intent is ambiguous enough that the renderer would need to guess
+- any required field uses a non-supported format